hyperlogic/animedit/README.md

 WIP animation.json editor for High Fidelity.

-* Fix bug on AnimRandomStateMachine where triggerTimeMin, triggerTimeMax & transitionVar are missing.
-* expand all on load.
+TODO:

+* make JSON editing field and window larger.
+* When switching node types, clear old types fields & set new fields to default values.
+* BUG: Name field does not change when it has focus and leftHandPane selection is changed.
 * add syntax checking to JSON editing field.
-* change name or type should refresh leftHandPane.
 * show outputJoints in rightHandPane.
-* When switching node types, clear old types fields & set new fields to default values.
-* Fix bug when name field does not change when it has focus. and leftHandPane selection is changed.